Incrementis/Tutorils-Historical-Encyclopedias-/README.md

 # Tutorils-Historical-Encyclopedias-
 ## NOTE
-This is a work in progress and an alpha release.
-This means that most things are not implemented and the mod is subject to heavy changes.
-Use this mod with caution!!
+This is a beta version and still a work in progress.
+This means most things are already implemented and the mod is subject to change.
+Use this mod with caution!

+## TODO
+Link to a YouTube video after full release.

-## Idea
+## Summary
 This mod is fanfiction!
 It contains encyclopedias of in-game history book series to eliminate searching for the history book parts.
 The books are: